KevinJi22/CS121/meeting_minutes.md

 9/27/20
 * Kevin and Melody looked at the architectural doc again and made little adjustments.
 Ready to turn in.
 * Need to ask another team to schedule architectural review meeting.

+9/29/20
+* Talked to TeamHub (Ingrid's Team) and scheduled two review meetings on Friday

+9/29/20
+* Melody worked on taking notes on TeamHub's architecture; the doc is on the MKW Google Drive; Worked for 2 hours

+9/30/20
+* Kevin took notes on TeamHub's architecture.
+The doc is also on MKW Google Drive; Worked for 1 hour

+9/30/20
+* Wayne took notes on architecture, doc on Google Drive.
+Worked for 1 hour

+10/1/20
+* Kevin and Melody worked on organizing the questions for the Review meeting from 12:45PM to 2PM.
+* Wayne, Kevin, Melody worked on organizing the questions for the Reivew meeting from 4PM to 4:30PM.
+* We condensed 3 pages of questions into one page for timing purposes

+10/2
+* Had architecture meeting from 2PM to 2:30PM
+* Kevin and Wayne were the moderators, Melody was the scribe
+* Notes taken can be found in the MKW Google Drive
+* Agree that we would divide the notes into thirds and each person takes a section since we cannot meet together on 10/3

+10/4
+* Everyone worked on finalizing the architecture review report from 11:00AM to 11:45AM
+* Submitted to Sakai